leplusorg/docker-maven-check-versions/README.md

 ```

 If you want to provide your own Maven distribution, you can mount it
-into the docker immage and point to it using the `MAVEN_HOME`
+into the Docker immage and point to it using the `MAVEN_HOME`
 environment variable:

 ```bash
 docker run --rm -t --user="$(id -u):$(id -g)" -e "MAVEN_HOME=/opt/maven/dist" -v "${HOME}/apache-maven-3.9.11:/opt/maven/dist" -v "$(pwd):/opt/project" leplusorg/maven-check-versions
 ```

-The location of the maven configuration and cache is controlled by the
+The location of the Maven configuration and cache is controlled by the
 `MAVEN_CONFIG` environment variable (default is `/opt/maven/.m2`).
 If
 you overwrite it, make sure that your user has write permissions
 for the chosen location.